Orange-Cyberdefense/bof/docs/man/user.rst

    bofpacket.host_protocol = "test"

    # Setting value to field directly on Scapy packet, type is invalid
-   # and will trigger an error when the packet is reconstructed.
+   # and will trigger an error when the packet is built.
    bofpacket.scapy_pkt.control_endpoint.host_protocol = "test"

 TL;DR
 =====